sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 way extracting a function can replace the need of a comment.

 A large block of code can have a clearer intention if the code blogs within conditionals are extracted, leaving just the conditional easily readable in the original function.
+How the conditions are structured can also have drawbacks and benefits.
+Sometimes it is a clean solution to have on consolidated check that replaces a big nested check can make things easier to understand than a big conditional with many branches.

 Pulling up a method means moving a method from a subclass to its superclass.
 This is useful when the method is duplicated in multiple subclasses, or only differs in small parts, naming, or parameters.